 As described in Note 1, eligible participants are entitled to a cash balance benefit upon termination.
-As of December 31, 2019, aggregate contributions plus interest was \$322,692 for the cash balance benefit.
+As of December 31, 2020, aggregate contributions plus interest was \$254,421 for the cash balance benefit.

 Note 8.
-Subsequent Events
+COVID-19 Impact

 On January 30, 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak a "Public Health Emergency of International Concern."
 On March 11, 2020, COVID-19 was declared to be a pandemic.
-Actions taken around the world to help mitigate the spread of COVID-19 include restrictions on travel, quarantines in certain areas, and forced closures for certain types of public places and businesses.
+Actions taken around the world to help mitigate the spread of COVID-19 include restrictions on travel, quarantines in certain areas and forced closures for certain types of public places and businesses.
 The pandemic in the United States and throughout the world has resulted in substantial volatility in financial markets.
-This has had a significant adverse impact on investment portfolios, as well as the industry in which the Plan Sponsor operates.
+This has had a significant adverse impact on investment portfolios, as well as the industry in which the Plan sponsor operates.
 COVID-19 and actions taken to mitigate it had and are expected to continue to have an adverse impact on the economies and financial markets of many countries, including the United States.
-While it is unknown how long these conditions will last and what the complete financial effect will be to the Plan, to date, the Plan is experiencing investment losses on Plan assets due to the negative impact in the global financial markets.

-Schedule of Changes in Net Pension Liability and Related Ratios Last Six Measurement Years Ended December 31
+Schedule of Changes in Net Pension Liability and Related Ratios Last Seven Measurement Years Ended December 31